-6.5.2.6 Examples of Non-Honor Code Infractions
+4.2.2.6.
+Examples of Non-Honor Code Infractions

-- A. Nonprofessional behavior during class, laboratory, clinical rotation, etc., including, but not limited to the following:

-- Harassment of patients, faculty, staff, or other students, as defined herein as well as any violation of the LECOM Sexual Harassment Policy;

-- Inappropriate dress or appearance;

-- Not appearing for patient appointments;

-- Being intoxicated;

-- Illegal use, possession or sale of any quantity, whether usable or not, of any narcotic drug or controlled substance or being under the influence of any said narcotic, drug or controlled substance;

-- Violation of any course director's class rules;

-- Wearing ear phones in class; or

-- Use of profane or threatening language.

-- A. Violation of LECOM policies or regulations, which have been published and are readily available to the students. - C. Fighting, horseplay, pranks or disorderly conduct on LECOM-owned or controlled property and at LECOM-sponsored or supervised functions. - D. Obstruction, interruption, or disruption of teaching whether in the classroom, laboratories, or in clinics on- and off-campus or in designated outside teaching institutions and research facilities, as well as obstruction or disruption of administration, disciplinary procedures, or other LECOM activities, including public service functions or other authorized activities on or off LECOM premises. - E. Use or possession of ammunition, firearms, guns, weapons, or other objects on LECOM property which are dangerous or flammable or which could cause damage or injury by fire, explosion or other means to persons or property. - F. Illegal use, possession, sale, manufacture, distribution or effective control of chemical precursors, controlled substances, controlled substance analogues, dangerous or illegal drugs; misuse, possession or effective control with intent to misuse a legal drug or other substance which when not used in accordance with legal intent could cause harm to the user; possession of drug or being a party to any of the above, whether on or off campus; or any violation of federal, state or local laws relating to drugs or alcohol.
-The student found in violation of this section shall receive a minimum sanction of suspension for one semester; in addition to the remainder of the semester in which the violation was discovered.
-Additional or more severe sanctions may be assigned based upon the specific facts of the case. - G. Use, possession, or distribution of alcoholic beverages except as expressly permitted by law and LECOM regulations, or public intoxication. - H. Conduct which is disorderly, obscene, or indecent; breach of peace; or aiding, abetting or procuring another to breach the peace on LECOM premises or at functions sponsored by, or participated in by LECOM. - I. An act constituting a violation of federal, state, civil, or criminal laws or city ordinances. - J. Misconduct relating to official obligations between the student and LECOM or its officials, including but not limited to the following: - Issuance of a check without sufficient funds; - Failure to fulfill financial obligations to LECOM; - Failure to fulfill other legally binding obligation(s) to LECOM; or - Failure to comply with the sanction(s) imposed under the Student Code of Conduct or sanctions otherwise imposed by LECOM.
+- A. Unprofessional behavior during class, laboratory, clinical rotation, etc., including, but not limited to the following: - Non-sex-based harassment and hazing; - Inappropriate dress or appearance; - Not appearing for patient appointments; - Being intoxicated; - Illegal use, possession or sale of any quantity, whether usable or not, of any narcotic drug or controlled substance or being under the influence of any said narcotic, drug or controlled substance; - Violation of any course director's class rules; - Wearing earphones in class; or - Use of profane or threatening language. - B. Violation of LECOM policies or regulations, which have been published and are readily available to the students. - C. Fighting, horseplay, pranks or other forms of disorderly conduct on LECOM-owned or controlled property and at LECOM-sponsored or supervised functions. - D. Obstruction, interruption, or disruption of teaching whether in the classroom, laboratories, or in clinics on- and off-campus or in designated outside teaching institutions and research facilities, as well as obstruction or disruption of administration, disciplinary procedures, or other LECOM activities, including public service functions or other authorized activities on or off LECOM premises. - E. Use, possession, or carrying in any manner or conveyance of firearms, hand billies, dirk knives, or other dangerous cutting instruments, explosives, or any other weapons on LECOM-owned or controlled property, at LECOM-sponsored or supervised activities, at Seton Hill University, or at Elmira College. - F. Illegal use, possession, sale, manufacture, distribution or effective control of chemical precursors, controlled substances, controlled substance analogues, dangerous or illegal drugs; misuse, possession or effective control with intent to misuse a legal drug or other substance which when not used in accordance with legal intent could cause harm to the user; possession of drug or being a party to any of the above, whether on or off campus; or any violation of federal, state or local laws relating to drugs or alcohol.
+The student found in violation of this section shall receive a minimum sanction of suspension for one semester; in addition to the remainder of the

-- K. Conduct which adversely affects the LECOM Community. - L. Conduct unbecoming of a professional student. - M. Conspiring, planning, or attempting to achieve any of the above acts.
+- semester in which the violation was discovered.
+Additional or more severe sanctions may be assigned based upon the specific facts of the case. - G. Use, possession, or distribution of alcoholic beverages except as expressly permitted by law and LECOM regulations, or public intoxication. - H. Conduct, which is disorderly, obscene, or indecent; breach of peace; or aiding, abetting or procuring another to breach the peace on LECOM premises or at functions sponsored by, or participated in by LECOM. - I. An act constituting a violation of federal, state, civil, or criminal laws or city ordinances. - J. Misconduct relating to official obligations between the student and LECOM or its officials, including but not limited to the following: - Issuance of a check without sufficient funds: - Failure to fulfill financial obligations to LECOM; - Failure to fulfill other legally binding obligation(s) to LECOM; or - Failure to comply with the sanction(s) imposed under the Student Code of Conduct or sanctions otherwise imposed by LECOM. - K. Conduct which adversely affects the LECOM Community. - L. Conduct unbecoming of a professional student. - M. Conspiring, planning, or attempting to achieve any of the above acts.

-6.5.3 Penalties
+4.2.3.
+Penalties

-6.5.3.1 Interim Disciplinary Action
+4.2.3.1.
+Interim Disciplinary Action